Azure-Samples/media-services-3rdparty-player-samples/docs/shaka/README.md

 - ⚠️ Some scenarios may not be supported (for more information, click more details at the bottom).

-- ❌ No scenario supported.
+- ❌ No scenario is supported.

 ### Windows 10 v1909+